tytydraco/yessleep/out/Last_Night_I_Unknowingly_Joined_The_Illuminati.md

 I was spoiled and hadn't even noticed... that's where the money came from.
 How wealthy were these people?
 Were they that bad that mom had lied to me my entire life just to keep me from them?
 This whole family I knew nothing about?
 I wasn't mad, I wasn't upset, I was just numb.

-"I'm sorry dear" she said earnestly "The reason... the reason I'm telling you is because... your Uncle.
-I think your Uncle can help you." she said it quickly like thought of it disturbed her.
+"I'm sorry dear" she said earnestly "The reason... the reason I'm telling you is because... your uncle.
+I think your uncle can help you." she said it quickly like thought of it disturbed her.

 ***